-Infiltrating or invasive Lobular Carcinoma of the Breast
+Invasive Lobular Carcinoma of the Breast

-I just want to let you know that we have created a newer version of this page, with more up-to-date information on infiltrating lobular carcinomas.
+I just want to let you know that we have a newer version of this page, with more up-to-date information on infiltrating lobular carcinomas.
 However, this page is still pretty good for research.

 In cytological appearance, the ‘classic’ presentation of infiltrating lobular carcinoma shows relatively uniform cells with grade I cytologist features.

 Upon infiltration the cellular pattern often appears as rows of cells scattered randomly, but no more than one or two cells wide.
 Sometimes it forms in ‘target-like’ or concentric patterns around ducts.

 There are several ‘subtypes’ of lobular carcinoma